AqwamCreates/DataPredict/docs/TermsAndConditionsOnTheEventOfTheOriginalCreatorsDeath.md

   * Others.

-### Original Identity Conditions
+### Valid Identity Conditions

-* For the Original Creator to satisfy having an "Original Identity", it must satisfy these conditions:
+* For the Original Creator to satisfy having an "Valid Identity", it must satisfy these conditions:

   * The revived Original Creator must have at least 10% of the Original Creator's memories of any form, including: